neuropoly/data-management/git-annex.md

 $ git annex dead here # make sure *this* copy isn't shared to others; the repo should be shared via the server
 $ # copy in or create initial files
 $ git add .
-$ # verify your .nii.gz files were annexed
-$ git annex whereis
 $ git commit -m "Initial data"
 ```